rajashree23/club-website/README.md

 ### Official Website for the technical club of CET, Bhubaneswar: Zairza

-This will be hostel on `zairza.in`
+This will be hosted on `zairza.in`